MaxBauV/AudioTimeShiftDetector/README.md

 ### Script Execution <div id='script_execution' />

+If you are using Python execute the command as follows:

 ```atsDetect.py '/path/to/folder'```

 In `dist` you can find a compiled version for macOS (arm64).
 It was compiled using pyinstaller.
 Execute it as follows: